Baby Skin Care: Tips for Your Newborn

 Natural Baby Skin Care

-A newborn baby is born with wrinkly skin and a protective covering called vernix that peels off.
-This is a natural process during the first week.
+A newborn baby is born with wrinkly skin and a protective covering called vernix that naturally peels off during the first week.
 There's no need to rush it, rub it, or treat it with lotions or creams.
-(If baby is born past the due date, this process is likely finished in utero).
+(If baby is born past the due date, this process is likely finished while she is still inside the womb.)

 Resist the urge to bathe your baby frequently.
-Too-frequent bathing removes the natural oils that protect baby's skin.
+Too-frequent bathing -- more than three times per week during the first year of life -- removes the natural oils that protect baby's skin.
 That leaves baby's skin vulnerable, so it reacts to any potential allergen -- triggering a reaction like eczema.

 Except for drool and diaper changes, newborns don't get very dirty.
 Babies aren’t working 9 to 5 and hitting the gym afterward!
 For the first month or so, a sponge bath two or three times a week will keep your baby safely clean.
 In between, simply clean baby’s mouth and diaper area with a little water or cleanser.